Top of page

 Bone marrow is the spongy tissue in the middle of some of the bigger bones in your body, such as your thigh bone (femur), breastbone (sternum), hip bone (pelvis) and back bones (vertebrae).
 Your bone marrow makes blood cells from special cells called stem cells.
 These are undeveloped cells that can divide and grow into all the different types of blood cell your body needs.
 These include red blood cells, platelets and white blood cells.

-A bone showing bone marrow and the blood cells it produces
+A stem cell and the blood cells it can produce

 Lymphocytes (the cells that grow out of control if you have lymphoma) are a type of white blood cell.
 They are made in your bone marrow.
 Some of them fully mature there.
 These are called B lymphocytes.
 Others mature in your thymus.
 These are called T lymphocytes.